allenai/fm-cheatsheet/content/english/foundation-model-resources/pretraining-data-sources/index.md

 description: "Understand the importance of pretraining data for foundation models.
 Careful data selection impacts model behavior and capabilities."
 highlight: true
 image: pretraining-data-sources.png
-details: "Pretraining data consists of thousands, or even millions, of individual documents, often web scraped.
-Model knowledge and behavior will likely reflect a compression of this information and its communication qualities.
-It's important to carefully select the data composition.
-This decision should reflect choices in language coverage, mix of sources, and preprocessing decisions."
+details: "Pretraining data provides the fundamental ingredient to foundation models—including their capabilities and flaws.
+Corpora consist of millions of pieces of content, from documents, images, videos, or speech recordings, often scraped from the web.
+It is important to carefully select the data composition and it should reflect choices in language coverage, a mixture of sources, and preprocessing decisions."
 ---